socrateslopes/partner-demo/README.md

 - Tests: I haven't followed a TDD approach but since I consider tests really important they should be here.
 There is not that much logic to validate, so unit tests would be a good fit.
 Also, integration tests to guarantee that everyting is ok.

-- Documentation: I should put Flasgger here to create API docs in Swagger so that anyone can understand how to use this.

 - Better error handling: In most scenario, I'm only considering the best case.

-- 'Create' endpoint

-- Input validation: input validation of data provided to the endpoint

 - Code deduplication: there are some duplicated code snippets that should be refactored and improved

 - **2 partners failed to import**: invalid MultiPolygon shape for them